 Women who had abortion were more commonly aged 30 years and over in some countries, in particular in Italy and in countries under the former Soviet Union domination (e.g., Baltic states, Poland).

-Almost all induced abortions were performed in resident women, except in The Netherlands and in Portugal where 13% and 18% of induced abortions were performed in non-resident women, respectively.
+Almost all induced abortions were performed in resident women, except for The Netherlands, in Portugal, and in Slovakia where 12%, 18% and 19% of induced abortions were performed in non-resident women, respectively.

 In Europe, a significant proportion of abortions are repeated abortions.